 After that, we apply certain light filters to these numbers to reduce them by a certain percentage.
 See the picture below.

 We assume homogenous, constant melatonin suppression for the different wavelengths.

 (https://glarminy.com/blue-light-blocking-glasses/, accessed 12 Mar 2020).

 At this point in time, there are two studies that describe the relation of SWS reduction to light intensity1,4.
-However, because both studies only compared single light intensity-situations, no conclusions about a relationship between the suppression and light intensity could be drawn here.
-In the future, the community is going to test this out to draw more specific correlations.
+However, because both studies only compared single light-intensity situations, it is not possible to draw conclusions about a relationship between the suppression and light intensity.

 Cho, J.R., Joo, E.Y., Koo, D.L. and Hong, S.B.
 Let there be no light: the effect of bedside light on sleep quality and background electroencephalographic rhythms.
 Sleep medicine, 2013;14(12);1422-1425. doi:10.1016/j.sleep.2013.09.007

 Brainard, G.C., Hanifin, J.P., Greeson, J.M., Byrne, B., Glickman, G., Gerner, E. and Rollag, M.D.
 Action spectrum for melatonin regulation in humans: evidence for a novel circadian photoreceptor.
 Journal of Neuroscience, 2001;21(16);6405-6412. doi:10.1523/JNEUROSCI.21-16-06405.2001

 Zeitzer, J.M., Dijk, D.J., Kronauer, R.E., Brown, E.N. and Czeisler, C.A.
 Sensitivity of the human circadian pacemaker to nocturnal light: melatonin phase resetting and suppression.
 The Journal of physiology, 2000;526(3);695-702. doi:10.1111/j.1469-7793.2000.00695.x